bcolas/PDISforceBulkPlugin/README.md

 ===================
 PDISforceBulkPlugin implements Asynchronous Salesforce API to manage Salesforce objects.

-It will help you deal with volume read from Salesforce.
+It will help you deal with volume read from / delete in Salesforce.

-The first step implemented is the Salesforce Bulk Input.
+Two different steps are implemented : Salesforce Bulk Input & Salesforce Bulk Delete

 04/11/2017:
  - Mavenize the project